mcohen01/node-quickbooks/README.md

 <a name="findTaxAgencies" />
 #### findTaxAgencies(criteria, callback)

-Finds all TaxAgencys in Quickbooks, optionally matching the specified criteria
+Finds all TaxAgencys in QuickBooks, optionally matching the specified criteria

 __Arguments__